-PURPOSE OF ITEM: Brief the Audit Committee regarding the university's strategic initiatives and new ventures.
+PURPOSE OF ITEM: Brief the Audit Committee regarding the university's process for monitoring compliance with laws and regulations, including the university's programs related to ethics and conflicts of interest.

 NARRATIVE: Michelle Marks, Vice President for Academic Innovation and strengthen its competitiveness and enhance student accessibility and affordability.
 Among other things, she will the current status of the initiatives, likely challenges, and management's approach to addressing the challenges.